peterkuma/ccplot/api/reference/index.md

 --> L1_LIDAR_Science
 {% endhighlight %}

-The keys of type `bytes` in Python 3.
+The keys are of type `bytes` in Python 3.

 When accessing datasets, an instance of **Dataset** class is returned.
 This instance is turned into a numpy array on index subsetting: